Sukhoi Su35

 Indonesia had already cancelled its order for Su-35s in 2018 due to similar pressure from the U.S. Two years later, Egypt repeated this action and sent the ordered planes to Iran.
 However, since then, Russia has had trouble delivering the Su-35 engines due to the war in Ukraine and other production issues.

 At the same time, China’s J-10C is becoming more popular.
-Egyptian pilots were impressed after training with the J-10C at the “Eagles of Civilization 2025” military exercise.
+The “Eagles of Civilization 2025” military exercise impressed Egyptian pilots after they trained with the J-10C.
 Equipped with an AESA radar and modern PL-15 missiles, the jet offers a viable and cost-effective substitute for Russian equipment.

 Egypt’s military strategy also includes a desire to learn more about unmanned aerial systems (UAS).
 Turkey’s Bayraktar TB2 and China’s Wing Loong II are examples of platforms capable of conducting surveillance and strikes at lower operational expenses.